 - There is no wall-mounting equipment.

 We’ve found the Sony HTS100F to be the best standalone soundbar below $100.
-It’s a 2.0 entry-level setup ideal for listening to vocal-centric content such as TV shows, like most soundbars at this price.
+It’s a 2.0 entry-level setup ideal for listening to vocal-centric content such as TV shows, like most soundbars at this rate.

 Although it lacks some of the fancy features found in more expensive soundbars, it is a good choice if you want a simple, plug-and-play setup with no sub.

-The soundbar reproduces dialogue straight out of the box.
+The great soundbar reproduces dialogue straight out of the box.
 A dialogue enhancement mode also makes voices sound crisp and clear.
 There aren’t many sound enhancement options, as with budget-friendly bars.

 Polk Audio Signa Solo